Joe Blasco: Career

-Blasco has worked in Hollywood for 50 years and founded his own cosmetics company in 1983.
+Blasco has worked in Hollywood for 50 years and founded his own eponymous cosmetics company in 1983.
 In 1973, he founded the Joe Blasco Make-up Training Center in Hollywood and later opened a second location in Orlando, Florida in 1991.
 During the 1970s and 1980s, he worked on a variety of television shows, including The Red Skelton Show, The Dating Game, The Newlywed Game, General Hospital, Good Morning America, and The Carol Burnett Show.
-He directed makeup for films such as Ilsa She Wolf of the SS, Albert Einstein – The Man Behind the Genius, The Werewolf of Woodstock, and Shivers and was the personal makeup artist for actors such as Orson Welles, Olivia Newton-John, Marlene Dietrich, Lauren Bacall, and Bette Midler.
+He directed makeup for films such as Ilsa, She Wolf of the SS, Albert Einstein – The Man Behind the Genius, The Werewolf of Woodstock, and Shivers and was the personal makeup artist for actors such as Orson Welles, Olivia Newton-John, Marlene Dietrich, Lauren Bacall, and Bette Midler; as well as teaching make-up techniques to Kim Kardashian when she was a teenager.
 He has been credited with inventing the bladder technique found in horror movies as well as special effects such as blisters and skin rashes.
-In 2004, he was given a distinguished achievement award in the makeup category from the United States Institute for Theatre Technology.
+In 2004, he was given a distinguished achievement award in the makeup design category from the United States Institute for Theatre Technology.